LivePersonInc/knowledge-center-archive/_release/September 2019/week-of-september-9th.md

 mTLS is a more secure TLS connection, allowing services to use mutual authentication (Back and Forth).
 The mTLS gateway is our way to provide a more secure connection, aligned to industry standards while keeping the existing stability and responsiveness we are used to.

-The mTLS Gateway is also a service for managing certificate over supported LiveEngage Apps (WebHooks and IDP for now, with more to come, like Proactive, etc’ ).
+The mTLS Gateway is also a service for managing certificate over supported LiveEngage Apps (WebHooks and IDP for now, with more to come).
 Using this Self-Serve API is allowing our customers to use this service easily, including uploading, Updating and deleting the certificate, Create the mapping per URL and more.
 Integrating the mTLS Gateway to the existing WebHooks notifications, allowing us to send WebHooks notifications from LiveEngage.

 **Which services and features are currently supported over mTLS?**
 Currently, 2 features are supported by mTLS:
 * WebHooks
 * Consumer Authentication (OAuth2.0 Code Flow)

-**Which services are going to be supported over mTLS in the future?**
-* Proactive service
-* LiveDeflect

 After developing and exposing the new mTLS service, we can now proceed with our plans to make the mTLS service accessible, by providing a new dedicated Self-Service UI for mTLS management, including creating and downloading the CSR, uploading the certificate and mapping of URLs.